keithbmccall/affirmations/README.md

 4. **Testing Infrastructure**: The comprehensive testing setup ensures AI features can be reliably deployed and updated.

+5. **Color Data Foundation**: The color palette extraction and storage system provides a foundation for color psychology and environmental analysis features.

 ### 🎨 Design Philosophy Alignment

 The theming system and component architecture suggest a focus on: